Mahdi-Shafiei-IRAN/Mahdi-Shafiei-IRAN/README.md

 # 💫 About Me:
-🔭 I’m currently working on my Shopping Website<br>🌱 I’m currently learning Asp.NET and C# and another Skill<br>👨‍💻 All of my projects are available at MY GitHub Page<br><br>a computer engineering student who has relatively<br>good experience in this field and in the field of small project management.<br>I am a passionate beginner programmer who has been in this profession<br>since I was 14 years old, I am interested in writing, making videos<br>and constantly learning about technology
+🔭 I’m currently studying at university<br>🌱 I’m currently learning Django and Python and another Skill<br>👨‍💻 All of my projects are available at MY GitHub Page<br><br>a computer engineering student who has relatively<br>good experience in this field and in the field of small project management.<br>I am a passionate beginner programmer who has been in this profession<br>since I was 14 years old, I am interested in writing, making videos<br>and constantly learning about technology

 ## 🌐 Socials: